GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_ReplacementReqs.png)

-*If the PO Item is a Replacement (R in A/R), both a FAS # and Replacement Note are required (in the hidden Replacement Info section)*
+*If the PO Item is a Replacement (R in A/R), both an FAS # and Replacement Note are required (in the hidden Replacement Info section)*

 ___
 <button class="collapsible">Other Possible Save Errors</button>